 Though none of the shows was picked up by a network, the musicians were so enamored of the unique blend of hip hop, classical, world beat, electronica and jazz they were creating that they decided to stay together and continue making music.

-Since then, they have recorded five full length albums and provided scores for several film and television projects.
+Since then, they have recorded six full length albums and provided scores for several film and television projects.
 The group's line up is constantly changing, but usually consists of cello, bass, violin, er hu, piano, trumpet, turntables, guitar, drums and percussion (along with assorted vocalists and intriguing political samples).

 The large size of the ensemble makes touring a very difficult prospect.
 To remedy this, the Illharmonic creates movies for their music which they distribute worldwide to theaters, allowing the group to "perform" in front of international crowds on a regular basis.
 Their films have screened on six continents at such notable venues as Brooklyn Academy of Music, The REDCAT Theatre, The Logan Center (University of Chicago), Royce Hall (UCLA), DeBartolo Center for Performing Arts (University of Notre Dame), Cinema Detroit and the Egyptian Theater in Hollywood.

 The Detroit Illharmonic Symphony is based, oddly enough, in Los Angeles rather than the Motor City.
 However, group members are from all over the world, a situation that contributes heavily to their extremely unique sound.
 Currently, the Illharmonic is about to release their seventh album (There Are Seven Levels) and is continuing to create new music for several films and television programs.